Does Your Household Have a Fire Escape Plan?

 If you prefer to create your own, then please follow our safety advice below.

-Fire can spread rapidly through your home, leaving you as little as one or two minutes to escape safely once the smoke alarm sounds.
 A closed door may slow the spread of smoke, heat and fire.
 Install smoke alarms in every sleeping room and outside each separate sleeping area.
 Install alarms on every level of the home.

-Plan Together as a household
+Plan together as a household

 Plan together as a family ensuring that all the children in the household know the plan and what to do in the unlikely event of fire occurring.
-Special arrangements need to be made in consideration of any elderly people who may live with you and how you will implement the ir escape.
+Special arrangements need to be made in consideration of any elderly people who may live with you and how you will implement their escape.

 Ensure that the escape route is practicable and can be carried out.
 Have a regular talk through so it’s always fresh in your minds.
 It is also advisable to have a room in which you could all stay in if the worst was to happen.
 We would suggest that this room also has a telephone so you can summon help.
 Make sure all the children know your address in case they have to telephone themselves.

-Shout for Help
+Shout for help

 It’s important to let firefighters know you are there, and if you haven’t managed to call 999 you need to raise the alarm.
 Lean out of the window to breathe if you need to.
 Keep drawing attention to yourself.
 If the window is locked try breaking it with a heavy object.
 Strike the window in the corner, as it can be hard to break the glass.
 It may also be worth purchasing several Emergency Hammers which is a small price to pay if it aids your escape.